 3. Clear, compact, compelling: Say what you have to say, in the least twisted way possible, and keep the word count to the bare minimum.
 Even if you are being creative, you have to ensure that everyone in your audience “gets it”.
 Also, the writing styles of copies and literature are further away from each other than pop music and metal.
 When writing copy, as discussed earlier on, the goal is to sell something.
 While you also have to entertain your readers, it is important to focus on persuasion and not get carried away with the writing element.

 4. Avoid the bizarre: This one’s a little tricky.
-Many copy guides indicate that you have to standout and do something new in order to grab the attention you want, but the question lies in where you should draw that line between what is okay and what your audience will miss completely.
+Many copy guides indicate that you have to stand out and do something new in order to grab the attention you want, but the question lies in where you should draw that line between what is okay and what your audience will miss completely.
 A good way of testing ideas is trying them out on a small, control group.
 Put your idea on paper and show it to your friends and family and you’ll know if it works!

 5. Always dish the details: The more informative your copy is, the more persuasive it can be.
 Making the buy implies that a person has to invest in your idea.
-When investment comes into picture, questions come in with it.
-You need to give your audience a reason to trust you, believe that your product is a good deal and you have to make them want buy it at that instant.
+When investment comes into the picture, questions come in with it.
+You need to give your audience a reason to trust you, believe that your product is a good deal and you have to make them want to buy it at that instant.
 Ensure your copy meets each of these requirements and answers all possible questions they might have.

 6. Decide how you want them to feel: The best sellers connect with audiences on an emotional level.
 When you start writing a copy with an idea, you end up with a nice ad.
-To take it to the next level, you should start off by defining the feeling you want your audience to experience through your writing, and then work backwards to pick the words that can do that.
+To take it to the next level, you should start off by defining the feeling you want your audience to experience through your writing, and then work backward to pick the words that can do that.
 A powerful tool when applied effectively.

-7. Dream of her: If you broke down copywriting, you would see that on the receiving end is a bunch of people, essentially a collection of individuals, each of whom need to be nudged towards buying what you are selling.
+7. Dream of her: If you broke down copywriting, you would see that on the receiving end is a bunch of people, essentially a collection of individuals, each of whom needs to be nudged towards buying what you are selling.
 To simplify things, don’t look at your audience as a whole.
 Look at just her.
 You need to woo her and convince her that you are what she needs.
 Figure out the best way to do that, and you have yourself a sale!

 8. Broadcast the benefits: What can you do for your audience?
 In actuality, that is all that matters, and that is all you have to communicate.
 List all the benefits – unique ones wherever possible, and weave them into your copy.
-There is just too many brands out there for you to simply promote your products and the marketing world is changing from “This is who we are” to “How can we help you?”.
+There are just too many brands out there for you to simply promote your products and the marketing world is changing from “This is who we are” to “How can we help you?”.
 Use your copy to clearly define unique ways in which your audience can benefit from engaging with you.

 9. Headlines rule: Expert copywriters claim that five times as many people read the headline when compared to the body of any write-up.
 The headline is your meat and bait.
 Work at really making it shine.
 Ensure that your headlines precisely describe your content.
 Use your strongest sellers in your headline and write it in the most seductive manner possible.
 Make your audience’s fingers itch to click on your links.